Tumbleweed-64/random-bookmarklets/bookmarklets.md

-To use a bookmarklet, highlight the links starting with "javascript:" and drag them into your bookmarks bar.
+To use a bookmarklet, highlight the links starting with "javascript:" and drag them into your bookmarks bar (links weren't working for some reason).
 Just click on those bookmarks to run the code.
 Remember to give them the suggested name as well.

 Tag Lookup (W3Schools)